Felonies

 Baltimore Felony Crimes Lawyer

 Felony charges are among the most serious offenses prosecuted in Maryland.
-While many states classify crimes by how much jail time they carry, Maryland defines felonies and misdemeanors by statute.
-A felony is any crime that Maryland law specifically designates as such, often involving severe penalties and long-term consequences.
+Unlike many states that classify crimes by the length of incarceration they carry, Maryland defines felonies and misdemeanors by statute.
+A felony is any crime Maryland law specifically designates as such, often carrying severe penalties and lasting consequences.

-A felony conviction can result in years behind bars, high fines, and a permanent criminal record that limits job opportunities, housing, and civil rights.
-Having a seasoned defense attorney by your side can make a meaningful difference in the outcome of your case.
+A felony conviction can mean years behind bars, significant fines, and a permanent criminal record that limits job opportunities, housing options, and civil rights.
+Having a seasoned defense attorney in your corner can make a meaningful difference in how your case unfolds.

 If you’re accused of a felony in Baltimore, contact T. Wray McCurdy, P.A. today at (410) 834-8466 to schedule a confidential consultation.

-Felony charges in Maryland cover a wide range of serious offenses, each carrying its own set of penalties and long-term consequences.
+Felony charges in Maryland cover a wide range of serious offenses, each carrying its own penalties and long-term consequences.

 Common examples include: